Server Memory Options

-Under Windows Server 2003, dynamic AWE memory is supported on servers with less physical memory than the configured virtual memory limit.
-Windows 2000 required that the available physical memory exceed the virtual memory in order to enable AWE memory.
+Dynamic AWE memory is supported on servers with less physical memory than the configured virtual memory limit.

 Ideally, allocate as much memory as possible to SQL Server without causing the system to swap pages to disk.
 The threshold varies depending on your system.
 For example, on a 32-gigabyte (GB) system exclusively dedicated to SQL Server, 30-31 GB might be an appropriate maximum threshold for SQL Server; on a 64-GB system, 60-62 GB might be an appropriate threshold.

 As you increase the amount of SQL Server memory, ensure that there is sufficient disk space to expand the operating system's virtual memory support file (Pagefile.sys) to accommodate additional memory.
-For more information about the virtual memory support file, see the Windows 2000 or Windows Server 2003 documentation.
+For more information about the virtual memory support file, see the Windows documentation.

 Use statistics from the Windows System Monitor to help you adjust the memory value if necessary.
 Change this value only when you add or remove memory, or when you change how you use your system.

 Virtual Memory Manager